projectacrn/acrn-hypervisor/doc/getting-started/rt_industry.rst

    +----------------------+-------------------+----------------------+-----------------------------------------------------------+

 ..
 [1] The maximum supported memory size for ACRN is 16GB.
-If you are using 32GB memory, follow the :ref:`config_32GB_memory` instruction to make a customized ACRN hypervisor that can support 32GB memory.
+If you are using 32GB memory, follow the :ref:`config_32GB_memory` instructions to make a customized ACRN hypervisor that can support 32GB memory.
 For more detailed information about how to build ACRN from the source code, refer to this :ref:`guide <getting-started-building>`.